geonetwork/core-doc-sources/eng/developer/source/development/index.rst

      # more work
      # another commit
      $ git push origin myfeature
-        # this pushed your new branch to Github now you are ready to make a Pull Request to get the new feature added to Geonetwork
+        # this pushed your new branch to Github now you are ready to make a Pull Request to get the new feature added to GeoNetwork

 Build GeoNetwork
 ----------------